gan-ainm/common-lisp/README.md

 # common-lisp
-source code and exercises from the Practical Common Lisp book
+This repository accommodates source code and exercises from the book *Practical Common Lisp* by Peter Seibel, Apress 2011, ISBN 978-1-4302-4290-1.